vincentlv/DimmiLitho/README.md

 Include pixel-based mask synthesis, imaging model for optical lithography in Python.
 This is a simplified package, maybe OUT-OF-DATA.

 #USAGE:
-1. These files base on PIL, Numpy, Sci packages.
+1. These files base on PIL, Numpy, Sci, pyFFTW packages.
 GDSii package is already included
 2. It can be run directly or included as a lib
 3. Just run this test.py for inverse mask synthesis application
 3. The NanGateLibGDS was accessed in (http://projects.si2.org/openeda.si2.org/projects/nangatelib)